Academic Resource Center

 - Veterinary Medicine

-The office of Pre-Professional Health Studies provides advising support for students to help them identify their academic strengths and interests and the paths that will best prepare them to fulfill their career aspirations within the health professions.
+Pre-Professional Health Advising provides advising support to help students identify their academic strengths and interests and the paths that will best prepare them to fulfill their career aspirations within the health professions.
 Specifically, the office provides:

 - individual, group, and electronic (ePortfolio) advising to help students stay organized as they identify tracks / programs best suited to their interests in the health care professions;